-As part of Carnegie Museum of Natural History’s summer programs for children, Powdermill Nature Reserve offers weeklong, full-day camps for children ages 5–8 and 9–12!
-Click here to visit the camps site.
+As part of Carnegie Museum of Natural History’s summer programs for children, Powdermill Nature Reserve offers week-long, full-day camps for children ages 5–8 and 9–12!

 Fun-filled days await campers as they explore the great outdoors, view wildlife up close, and make exciting discoveries about the natural world.
-Each year activities change to give children new experiences.
-While splashing in the stream and investigating ponds, forests, and meadows, campers gain a better understanding of nature and learn how to appreciate its beauty and mystery.
+Each year activities change to give children new experiences to go along with classic camp activities like scavenger hunting, arts and crafts, and song singing.
+While splashing in the stream, investigating ponds, forests, and meadows, campers gain a better understanding of nature and learn how to appreciate its beauty and mystery.

 Schools & Groups

 Powdermill offers a variety of interdisciplinary, hands-on, environmental education activities at the Nature Center.
 Enhance your environment and ecology curriculum in our natural setting.
 In addition to our standard activities, we can also design field trips to meet your curriculum needs.
 For information about school field trips, call 724.593.6105 or email LongL@carnegiemnh.org.